modelmat/sphinxcontrib-drawio/README.md

 Setting the value to `False` will run the `draw.io` binary as normal.

+### Default Scale
+- *Formal Name*: `drawio_default_scale`
+- *Default Value*: `1`

+This config option sets the default scale for all diagrams.
+This simply scales the size of the diagram.
+So if you take a diagram that by default would output a image with a resolution of 50x50 and a scale of 2, you will get a image with a resolution that is approximately 100x100.
+By default draw.io *usually* outputs relatively low resolution images, this setting can be used to remedy that.
+This setting will get automatically overridden if the scale is set for a individual diagram in  the directive.
+If either width or height are set for a image, scale will have no effect on the generated image.

+### Default Transparency
+- *Formal Name*: `drawio_default_transparency`
+- *Default Value*:  `False`
+- *Possible Values*: `True` or `False`

+This changes the background transparency for diagrams exported to `png` files.
+Will get overridden if the transparency is set for a individual diagram in the directive.
+If the output format isn't `png`, it will not effect the image generated.

 ## Usage
 The extension can be used through the `drawio` directive, as per below:
 ```